rapidsai/cibuildwheel-imgs/README.md

 # cibuildwheel-imgs

-This repository contains the Dockerfile for cibuildwheel and citestwheel images used by RAPIDS.
+This repository contains the Dockerfile for cibuildwheel launcher and test images used by RAPIDS.